modmore/docs/en/01_Commerce/v1/01_Getting_Started/04_Cart_Checkout.md

 If the order total is zero because of a coupon, or all products being free, then the payment step is automatically skipped and the order marked as completed.

 If the total is not zero, but you do not intend to use online payments, you can create a payment method with the [Manual payment gateway](../Payment_Methods/Manual).
 That will mark the order as paid without the customer actually paying.

+If you'd like to implement a sort of "confirmation step" into the checkout, it's recommended to change the templating of the payment step to act as that instead.
+If you want to have a checkbox that requires customers to accept terms and conditions, enable the Accept Terms module.

 #### Thank you step